albertvisser/scripts/readme.rst

     `invoke` functions for managing source repositories, like the replaced check- and push-scripts mentioned below (at the end of this file)

-**runtests**
+**run-unittests / run_unittests.py**

-    script to start all unittests in the unittests directory by letting pytest discover them
+    script to run unittests ifor a project, either for all the modules or for a specified one. uses a config file (.rurc) to figure out the combination of tester - testee

 **runwithlog**